 “How we treat the child, the child will grow up to treat the world” -Pam Leo

 For weeks after the conference, I read his book and was overwhelmed with the importance of the information between the covers.
-Knowing how busy most parents are, I wondered how Culture Collective could assist in getting this important information out in bite-sizes.
-One afternoon, friends of mine asked if I could pick their 10 year-old daughter, Aja up from school because they had an appointment.
-I agreed thinking that it was a good excuse to get an ice-cream cone and spend some time with Aja.
+One afternoon friends of mine asked if I could pick up their 10-year-old daughter, Aja, from school because they had an appointment.
+I agreed thinking that it was a good excuse to get an ice-cream cone and spend some time with her.

-While we sat on a park bench, I asked her about life, school, the usual things adults ask kids.
+While we sat on a park bench I asked her about life, school and the usual things adults ask kids.
 I was amazed at how passionate she was about the things that concerned her and how opinionated she was about how things should be.
-This is where the idea for the video was hatched.
+This is where the idea for the video below was hatched.

 The video still remains an introduction to this subject matter, but will change the way you see the world.
+Understanding the history of child-rearing, combined with cutting edge brain research, you will see how culture can be shaped in a positive way through conscious parenting.
 It has been said, and there is much clinical research to support the notion that we could change the whole world in one generation with a concerted effort to raise stable, emotionally healthy children.